-I made another Tasty Meatloaf for the two of us early this week.
+I made another Tasty Meatloaf in the microwave for the two of us early this week.
 We each had a piece with our dinner and the rest went to my support group for our shared potluck at our monthly meeting the following night.
-This recipe is a favorite of the group—even for those who usually hate meatloaf!
+This recipe is a favorite of the group—even of those who usually hate meatloaf!
 In less than 20 minutes, you can have this tasty meat loaf on your dinner table with almost no extra heat added to your kitchen—enjoy!

 - Lightly grease pan.

 - Mix ground meat, egg, bread crumbs, milk, ketchup, and onion.
 Press into microwave-safe loaf pan, making an indentation in the center.

 - Mix topping ingredients and pour over loaf.
 Spread evenly with a spatula if necessary.

 - Microwave on HIGH setting for 12 minutes.

 - Check doneness at center of loaf at 12-minute point.
 If not done, continue cooking at 1-minute intervals, checking each time.
 There should be no pink remaining in the middle, but it may look slightly soft.
 The middle will continue cooking/setting up for a few minutes after removing from the microwave.
 Therefore, I like to serve slices from the end first.

 - Serve with equally quick sides that won’t add much (or any) heat to the kitchen, like salad and/or steamed veggies.